carolynvs/drakespec/pipelines.md

 If execution of a job within a pipeline fails or times out, DrakeSpec-compliant pipeline executors MUST permit execution of any concurrently executing jobs to continue until completion or timeout.
 All pending jobs MUST immediately be canceled, even if the failed job(s) were not among their dependencies.

+### Re-Executing Jobs / Resuming Failed Pipelines

+This current draft of the specification requires that DrakeSpec-compliant pipeline executors MUST NOT permit re-execution of a failed job and MUST NOT offer functionality for "resuming" execution of a pipeline that has failed due to job failure or timeout.
+Pipelines MUST only be executed as atomic units.

+__This requirement is a direct consequence of current limitations in the [shared storage requirement](#shared-storage).
+The DrakeSpec authors wish to urge caution as this section of the spec is likely to evolve signigicantly in subsequent releases.__